sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openvpn</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A full-featured TLS VPN solution
+Short desc    : A full-featured TLS VPN solution
 URL          : https://community.openvpn.net/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : OpenVPN is a robust and highly flexible tunneling application that uses all
+Descript     : OpenVPN is a robust and highly flexible tunneling application that uses all
              : of the encryption, authentication, and certification features of the
              : OpenSSL library to securely tunnel IP networks over a single UDP or TCP
              : port.
 It can use the Marcus Franz Xaver Johannes Oberhumers LZO library